 HOW I CAN HELP

-We are looking for a better solution and if you have an idea, get in touch with us and help with the final solution of the waste policy in the Pulau Banyak archipelago and be a part of the protection of the Indian Ocean.
+We are looking for a better solution and if you have an idea, get in touch with us and help with the final solution of the waste policy in the Pulau Banyak Islands and be a part of the protection of the Indian Ocean.